ClickHouse/ClickHouse/docs/en/query_language/select.md

 │ World │ [3,4,5] │ 4 │
 │ World │ [3,4,5] │ 5 │
 └───────┴─────────┴───┘

-5 rows in set.
-Elapsed: 0.001 sec.
 ```

-Multiple arrays of the same size can be comma-separated in the ARRAY JOIN clause.
-In this case, JOIN is performed with them simultaneously (the direct sum, not the direct product).
+Multiple arrays of the same size can be comma-separated in the `ARRAY JOIN` clause.
+In this case, `JOIN` is performed with them simultaneously (the direct sum, not the direct product).
 Example:

 ```
-:) SELECT s, arr, a, num, mapped FROM arrays_test ARRAY JOIN arr AS a, arrayEnumerate(arr) AS num, arrayMap(x -> x + 1, arr) AS mapped

 SELECT s, arr, a, num, mapped
 FROM arrays_test
-ARRAY JOIN arr AS a, arrayEnumerate(arr) AS num, arrayMap(lambda(tuple(x), plus(x, 1)), arr) AS mapped
+ARRAY JOIN arr AS a, arrayEnumerate(arr) AS num, arrayMap(lambda(tuple(x), plus(x, 1)), arr) AS mapped;

 ┌─s─────┬─arr─────┬─a─┬─num─┬─mapped─┐
 │ Hello │ [1,2]   │ 1 │   1 │      2 │